-As the spiritual teacher and author Gary Zukav (and one of Oprah’s favorite people, as demonstrated by him being on her show 34 times!) described in his book “The Seat of the Soul,” each of your decisions is based on your attitude of the universe, other people, and yourself.
-The experiences that were created by each of your decisions further shape your attitudes.
+As the spiritual teacher and author Gary Zukav (and one of Oprah’s favorite people who was invited to be on her show 34 times!) described in his book “The Seat of the Soul,” Each of your decisions is based on your attitude of the universe, other people, and yourself.
+The experiences that were created by each of your decisions further shape your attitudes.”

 Ultimately, your decisions reflect your attitudes and your attitudes reflect your decisions.
 Therefore, your intentions create your reality.

 As an example, if you’re in a tense work meeting or in a heated argument with your partner and you change your intention from “being right” to “being helpful,” your attitude about your situation will shift, thereby changing what you do and how you respond.
 It’s worth mentioning that if you were to change your intention in the opposite direction – from “being helpful” to “being right,” it’s easy to imagine how that also will shift the vibe in the room very quickly!